 Masters Of The Air release date

-Masters Of The Air has no release date yet as it's currently filming in the UK (see below), but we’ll update as soon as we find out more from Apple TV+.
+Masters Of The Air has no official release date yet, but we’ll update as soon as we find out more from Apple TV+.
+We do believe a worldwide air date will be some time in late 2022, or this could be extended to early 2023 if post-production takes longer.

 Masters Of The Air filming locations

-A former World War II airfield near Abingdon, Oxfordshire was recently used as a Masters Of The Air filming location, as well as nearby Dalton Barracks.
-Meanwhile, a sprawling US Airforce base has been constructed for the upcoming drama at the site of a disused university and hotel in the Buckinghamshire countryside, at a cost of $7 million.
+A former World War II airfield near Abingdon, Oxfordshire, was recently used as a Masters Of The Air filming location, as well as nearby Dalton Barracks.
+Meanwhile, a sprawling US Airforce base has been constructed for the upcoming drama at the site of a disused university and hotel in the Buckinghamshire countryside near Chalfont St Giles, at a cost of $7 million.
+This will be the large personnel hub of a US Army Air Forces airfield, and has a collection of full-sized Nissen Huts plus other outbuildings.
 The sleepy Berkshire village of Bray was filled with extras to film scenes at the Hinds Head pub.

-Masters of The Air cast — Austin Butler as Gale Cleven
+Masters of The Air cast — Austin Butler is Gale Cleven

 Austin Butler takes the main role in Masters Of The Air of American airman Gale Cleven.
-The California-born actor has previously had roles playing James "Wilke" Wilkerson in the TV series Switched At Birth, Tex Watson in Once Upon A Time in Hollywood, Jordan Gallagher in Ruby & The Rockits, Sebastian Kydd in The Carrie Dairies and Wil Ohmsford in The Shannara Chronicles.
+The California-born actor and musician has received critical acclaim for his portrayal of Elvis Presley in the hit 2022 biopic movie Elvis by Baz Luhrmann.
+He's previously had roles playing James "Wilke" Wilkerson in the TV series Switched At Birth, Tex Watson in Once Upon A Time in Hollywood, Jordan Gallagher in Ruby & The Rockits, Sebastian Kydd in The Carrie Dairies and Wil Ohmsford in The Shannara Chronicles.

 Anthony Boyle is set to play Major Crosby in Masters of The Air.
-He’s just starred as Brian Wood in the BBC2 drama Danny Boy, based on the true life story of a soldier’s journey from hero to alleged war crimina.
-He's also appeared in Ordeal by Innocence, The Plot Against America and Derry Girls.
+He’s just starred as Brian Wood in the BBC2 drama Danny Boy, based on the true life story of a soldier’s journey from hero to alleged war criminal.
+He's also appeared in Ordeal by Innocence, The Plot Against America, Tolkien and Derry Girls.

 After the wartime bombing campaign depicted in Masters Of The Air, real life American Air Force hero Major John Egan served in Korea and the Far East.
 Then, after attending the National War College in Washington DC he was assigned duties in the Policy Division, Directorate of Plans.
 At 45, he died of a heart attack in 1961 and is buried in Arlington National Cemetery.